tuffing/genchallenges/hackernoon/README.md

 ### 5. How do you find all pairs of an integer array whose sum is equal to a given number?

+ * all pair means all pairs, so for num 3 if '1' and '2' appear twice then (1,2) and (1,2) should be returned twice.
+ * do not return reverse pairings e.g for num 3 if '1' and '2' only appear once, no (1,2) AND (2,1).
+Just one or the other.
+ * the array can contain negatives

 #### Solve for:

  * Find the duplicate numbers